-The Edwardian Ball ranks high for ingenuity and uniqueness.
-Given the abundance of entertainment they provide and the long hours, the ticket price is quite a bargain.
+The Edwardian Ball gets high marks for ingenuity and uniqueness.
+Given the abundance of entertainment they provide and the long hours, the ticket price gives good value for your money.

-One of the most enjoyable parts of the event is checking out everyone's costumes.
-Loosely in the style of Edward (either the King or the writer Mr. Gorey), they were most notable for the ingenuity and imagination each wearer put into them.
+One of the most enjoyable parts of the event is checking out everyone else's costumes.
+Most are in the style of the Edwardians, but with ingenuity and imagination that each wearer put into them.
+Others deviate from the strictly Edwardian look, to wear steampunk and Goth garb, too.
 To see some great shots of them, search Instagram for hashtag #edwardianball.

 The ball is popular with a wide range of ages, from 20-something to 60-plus, making for an enjoyable mix.